Responsible Pet Ownership

 Keep them licensed

 All dogs must be licensed.
-Dog owners in Red Deer must purchase a licence for each dog and renew it yearly.
+Three dogs per household are permitted in Red Deer and each dog requires a licence that is renewed yearly.
 Licences are the best first step to help reunite lost pets with their owners.

 Learn more about Dog Licences.